Aliases for SERAC1 Gene

 Previous GeneCards Identifiers for SERAC1 Gene

 The protein encoded by this gene is a phosphatidylglycerol remodeling protein found at the interface of mitochondria and endoplasmic reticula, where it mediates phospholipid exchange.
 The encoded protein plays a major role in mitochondrial function and intracellular cholesterol trafficking.
 Defects in this gene are a cause of 3-methylglutaconic aciduria with deafness, encephalopathy, and Leigh-like syndrome (MEGDEL).
 Two transcript variants, one protein-coding and the other non-protein coding, have been found for this gene. [provided by RefSeq, Aug 2012]

 GeneCards Summary for SERAC1 Gene

 SERAC1 (Serine Active Site Containing 1) is a Protein Coding gene.
 Diseases associated with SERAC1 include 3-methylglutaconic aciduria with deafness, encephalopathy, and leigh-like syndrome and megdel syndrome.
-GO annotations related to this gene include hydrolase activity, acting on ester bonds.
+GO annotations related to this gene include binding and hydrolase activity, acting on ester bonds.